Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 ```

 ### The Return of The King
 Now that the algorithm has converged, we need to get the results back and process them if necessary.
-For this we override the `tabularise()` function where we convert from a `GraphPerspective` into a `Table` -- or more practically from `Vertices` to `Rows` which may be output back to csv.
+For this we override the `tabularise()` function where we convert from a
+{scaladoc}`com.raphtory.api.analysis.graphview.GraphPerspective` into a
+{scaladoc}`com.raphtory.api.analysis.table.Table` -- or more practically from `Vertices` to `Rows` which may
+be output back to csv.

 The following goes through all vertices and extracts the node name and the final label value:
 ```scala